To rent or to buy?

 This has prompted some to consider whether renting a property is their only option to get onto the property ladder.

-Rentvesting is when an aspirational property owner purchases a property, within their budget, to rent out and then rents a property where they would prefer to live.
+Rentvesting is when an aspirational property owner invests in a property, within their budget, to rent out and then rents a property where they would prefer to live.

-For example, let's imagine a young couple with two children wants to purchase a three-bedroom home close to the beach on the Gold Coast.
+For example, let's imagine a young couple with two children wants to invest in a three-bedroom home close to the beach on the Gold Coast.

 The sales prices in these suburbs means that unfortunately these properties are not affordable.

-A rentvesting solution would be to rent a property in the area where the couple want to live, and purchase an affordable investment property in a suburb with good growth drivers.
+A rentvesting solution would be to rent a property in the area where the couple want to live, and invest in an affordable investment property in a suburb with good growth drivers.

 The property the couple buys can then be rented out to help cover their own rental payments and later sold for a capital gain.